KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-LocalTransport by CFenner](https://github.com/CFenner/MMM-LocalTransport)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
-2. Typo: Found `Magic Mirror` in file `MMM-LocalTransport.js`: Replace it with `MagicMirror²`.
-3. Recommendation: Found `new Date()` in file `MMM-LocalTransport.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+1. Recommendation: Found `new Date()` in file `MMM-LocalTransport.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+2. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-6. Recommendation: No ESLint configuration was found.
+3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-7. The branch name is 'master'.
+4. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-LocalVideoPlayer by RayTCosgrove](https://github.com/RayTCosgrove/MMM-LocalVideoPlayer)